Air Fryer Recipe

 Saffron Rice Balls

-Saffron rice balls, or Arancini, are a fragrant and creamy treat made healthier by air frying.
+Saffron rice balls, or arancini, are fragrant, creamy little bites made lighter by cooking them in the air fryer.

 Ingredients